CodeITForFun/hide-and-seek/README.md

-# Hide and Seek Plgin by Ragy
+# Hide and Seek Plugin by Ragy
 Basic and simple minecraft hide and seek plugin

 # Commands